USPA Skydiving Licenses

 B License (50 jumps minimum):

 Complete 25 more jumps, take a water-landing training class, have at least 10 accuracy jumps, demonstrate advanced canopy control skills, pass the quiz, and you can receive your B License!
-This lets you do night jumps!
+This license enables you to do all the same things as A-license holders as well as complete night jumps, helicopter jumps, and hot air balloon jumps!

 C License (200 jumps minimum):

-Another 150 jumps, 25 accuracy jumps, flight maneuvers, pass the quiz, and there's your C License!
-Once you've acheived your C, you're now qualified to take Instructor rating courses.
+Another 150 jumps, 25 accuracy jumps, flight maneuvers, pass the quiz, and there’s your C License!
+Once you’ve achieved your C license, you’ll be qualified to take Instructor Rating courses.
+With a C license, you can also jump with a camera to capture first-person footage of your epic skydives!

 D License: (500 jumps minimum):

-300 more jumps, 2 flawless night jumps, plus all previous requirements, pass the quiz, and you must have the approval of a member of the USPA Board of Directors, a Safety & Training Advisor, or an Instructor Examiner, and you'll receive your D License.
+300 more jumps, 2 flawless night jumps, plus all previous requirements, pass the quiz, and attain the approval of a member of the USPA Board of Directors, a Safety & Training Advisor, or an Instructor Examiner, and you’ll receive your D License.